dylang/random-puppy/readme.md

 ### randomPuppy()

-Returns a random puppy image from http://imgur.com/ from https://www.reddit.com/r/puppy
+Returns a `promise` for a random puppy image url from http://imgur.com/ from https://www.reddit.com/r/puppy

 ### randomPuppy(subreddit)

-Returns a random image from the selected subreddit.
-Warning: We cannot promise it will be a puppy.
+Returns a `promise` for a random image url from the selected subreddit. *Warning: We cannot promise it will be a image of a puppy!*

+## Notes

+* Node 4 or newer.
+* Caches results from imgur in memory.
+* Created for the purpose of using in a training exercise on different ways to do async in JavaScript at [Opower](https://opower.com/).

 ## License